vpereira/meta-x-ids/README.md

-Test your IDS/IPS with metasploit
+# Test your IDS/IPS with metasploit

+## Status: Unmaintained.
+Some metasploit apis changed.

 Metasploit is great, so lets use it to test our ips.